gao-hongnan/omniverse/omnivault/transformer/README.md

     distributed.init_method="env://"
 ```

-And a worker script for the worker node.
+And a worker script for the worker node where we name the file `worker_1.sh`.

 ```bash
 #!/usr/bin/env sh